Psilocybe Cubensis: The Only Magic Mushroom You’ll Ever Need?

 - A+ Cubensis

-Popular strains include Golden Teacher, B+ Cubensis, Blue Meanie, and Penis Envy.
+Some of the most popular strains include Golden Teacher, B+ Cubensis, Blue Meanie, and Penis Envy.
 Many people prefer Penis Envy mushrooms, for instance, because they are consistently more potent than all other Psilocybe cubensis varieties.
-Users find that these mushrooms offer a more intense, visual, and euphoric experience.
+Users find that these mushrooms offer a more intense and visual experience.

 Psilocybe Cubensis Dosages